kevinzunigacuellar/web/src/content/blog/og-images-on-the-edge.md

 description: In this guide, you will learn how to generate open graph images on the edge using Netlify edge functions, deno, and Astro
 pubDate: 2022-11-05
 updatedDate: 2023-03-13
-image:
-  src: "astro_netlify_hero.png"
+hero: "./astro_netlify.png"
-  alt: "The logo of Astro and Netlify"
+heroAlt: "The logo of Astro and Netlify"
 ---
-import BlogImage from "@components/BlogImage.astro"

 In October 2022, Vercel open sourced their new library [Satori](https://github.com/vercel/satori) which allows users to generate SVGs on the edge using React.
 This released a lot of potential for generating customizable images faster than ever before.